 Recent Extraction painIt is common for a recent extraction area to be sore and even have moderate pain.
 This can continue for 3-5 days.
 This is due to swelling after the extraction from the body’s natural healing process.
 Please take either 800mg Ibuprofen up to 3x per day or 500mg Tylenol 4x per day.

 If you are in severe pain, it is the weekend, and Ibuprofen is not helping, and you are a patient of record with the Oregon City Smiles Dental, formerly Glenn Family Dental, then you may call our after hours line.
 Leave a detailed message with type of pain, location in mouth and duration.
 Someone will get back to you as soon as they can.
 If a doctor has to come in after hours, there will be an emergency fee.

 After your surgery, it is important for your body’s natural blood clot to form and remain to initiate the healing process.
 Please leave your gauze in for 30-45 minutes before removing it.
 You should not have to replace with new gauze unless you feel bleeding.
-If you do replace with new gauze, dampen the side that will be touching the surgical site with either a couple drips of water or a light smear of Vaseline to prevent the gauze from sticking.
+If you do replace with new gauze, dampen the gauze with either a couple drips of water to prevent from sticking.
 For the next 72 hours, please follow these instructions to allow proper healing and minimize delays and/or complications:

 Emergency Care policies generally cover only a portion of the total treatment cost.
 Unless other arrangements have been made, we ask that you pay your portion of the bill at the time of treatment.
 It is your responsibility to pay any balance not paid by your insurance company.